Beacon Hill looks to seize Russian assets, void contracts

 It’s not clear how much money, if any, the Russian government has tied up in Massachusetts banks or if there are state contracts with ties to Russian companies.

-Baker said on Monday his administration is conducting a review of contracts with companies to determine if there are any ties to Russian businesses that can be severed in response to the invasion.
-A Baker spokesman said Thursday that review is ongoing.
+On Thursday, Baker signed an executive order directing executive branch agencies to conduct a review of state contracts to determine if there are any ties to Russian businesses that can be severed in response to the invasion.

+Baker’s order urges independent agencies, public colleges and universities, and other constitutional offices to adopt similar policies.

+“With this order, we hope to build on the sanctions the federal government has already placed on Russia for their unjustified attack on Ukraine,” Baker said in a statement.

 Earlier this week, Treasurer Deb Goldberg, whose office oversees the pension fund, revealed that the retirement system has roughly $140 million in Russian investments, or roughly 0.20% of the nearly $87 billion state pension fund.